giogina/SpectraMatcher/documentation/spectra_controls.md

 ## Peak half-width

-The displayed computed vibronic spectral profiles are obtained by convolution of the transition stick spectra with a [Lorentzian](https://en.wikipedia.org/wiki/Spectral_line_shape#Lorentzian) profile, using a user-defined half-width.
+The displayed computed spectral profiles are obtained by convolution of the transition stick spectra with a [Lorentzian](https://en.wikipedia.org/wiki/Spectral_line_shape#Lorentzian) profile, using a user-defined half-width.
 This half-width can be set in two equivalent ways:
 * Using the half-width slider on the top-right, or
 * By hovering the vertical drag line on the highest peak, and scrolling the mouse wheel: